Heterogeneous Synthetic Learner for Panel Data: A Brief Review of the Synthetic Control Methods

-In this case, practical challenges of non-unique solutions for weights may arise. \cite{abadie2021penalized} proposed a penalized SC estimator for multiple treated units.
-Their estimator introduces a penalty of the weighted sum of pairwise covariate distance into the loss function to trades off pairwise matching discrepancies with respect to the characteristics of each unit in the donor pool against matching discrepancies with respect to the characteristics of the units in the donor pool as a whole.
-Specifically, given a positive penalization constant $\lambda$, we estimate weights $w(\lambda ) = \{w_{i,j}(\lambda )\}$ via the following constrained minimization problem:
+\textbf{Synthetic Control Methods for Multiple Treated Units} With multiple treated units, practical challenges of non-unique solutions for the weights may arise and there are many alternative methods available for solving this problem. \citet{dube2015pooling} converted Synthetic Control estimates to elasticities and then aggregated these elasticities across events in a setting with recurring treatment and variable treatment intensity. \citet{robbins2017framework} proposed a framework for high-dimensional, micro-level data with multiple treated units and multiple outcome measures by calibrating the weights. \citet{xu2017generalized} generalized the original Method in \citet{abadie2003economic,abadie2010synthetic} to allow for several treated units by averaging effects across multiple units. \citet{abadie2021penalized} introduced an augmented Synthetic Control estimator with a penalty term to trade-off pairwise matching discrepancies with respect to the characteristics of each unit in the donor pool against matching discrepancies with respect to the characteristics of the units in the donor pool as a whole.
+The augmented Synthetic Control estimator utilizes control units with characteristics close to the treated units in the space of matching variables and is able to reduce interpolation biases.